fbsh/machine-unlearning-knn/README.md

 TODO:
 - refactor SISA from original repo
 - Apply SISA to classification problem with NN (MNIST)
-- Apply SISA to classification problem with KNN (ml-100k)
+- Apply SISA to classification problem with KNN (ml-100k) (Still Debugging)
-- Deploy SISA on seperate servers on AWS
+- Deploy SISA on seperate servers on AWS (Ongoing)

 Paper Source: